Hierarchical Non-Archimedean Stability of Finite Discrete Dynamical Systems: A Variational Theory over Coordinate Orderings: Discussion

-\phantomsection We introduced a hierarchical framework that embeds discrete GRN dynamics into $\mathbb{Z}_p$ and uses rational approximations $F_0,\ldots,F_N$ to classify ball-level dynamics as $n$-contracting, $n$-expanding, or $n$-isometric at each resolution.
-The stability measure~$\mu$ is defined from the discrete data~$(f,\iota)$ alone (Theorem~\ref{thm:intrinsic_mu}) and satisfies $\mu_E+\mu_A+\mu_I=(N{-}1)\,p^N$ (Lemma~\ref{lem:mu_checksum}), so that minimizing expansion and maximizing contraction are not equivalent: their optimal orderings can be disjoint (Part~II~\cite{perez2026padicII}).
-The $p$-adic hierarchy exposes structure that flat attractor analysis cannot: a minimizing ordering places master regulators first, and ball-level contraction separates developmental outcomes---mature organ identities in contracting balls, inflorescence states in expanding ones---in line with canalization~\cite{waddington1957strategy} and epigenetic landscape models~\cite{huang2012molecular,rozum2025biobalm}.
+We introduced a hierarchical framework that embeds discrete GRN dynamics into $\mathbb{Z}_p$ and uses rational approximations $F_0,\ldots,F_N$ to classify ball-level dynamics as $n$-contracting, $n$-expanding, or $n$-isometric at each resolution.
+The stability measure~$\mu$ is defined from the discrete data~$(f,\iota)$ alone (Theorem~\ref{thm:intrinsic_mu}) and satisfies $\mu_E+\mu_A+\mu_I=(N{-}1)\,p^N$ (Lemma~\ref{lem:mu_checksum}), so that minimizing expansion is equivalent to maximizing the sum $\mu_A+\mu_I$, not to maximizing $\mu_A$ alone (Remark~\ref{rem:tradeoff}).
+Whether the $\mu_E$- and $\mu_A$-minimizing orderings coincide is examined in Part~II~\cite{perez2026padic_applications}.
+The $p$-adic hierarchy exposes structure that flat attractor analysis cannot: a minimizing ordering places master regulators first, and ball-level contraction separates developmental outcomes (mature organ identities in contracting balls, inflorescence states in expanding ones), in line with canalization~\cite{waddington1957strategy} and epigenetic landscape models~\cite{huang2012molecular,rozum2025biobalm}.
 The ultrametric encodes this quantitatively: configurations agreeing in master-regulator digits are $p$-adically close, so downstream variation may converge to one fate while regulator-level differences drive distinct outcomes.